Peakboard/peakboard-templates.github.io/_templates/Production_Lines/en.md

 ---
 layout: article
-title: Production Lines
+title: Production Lines Hall Overview
 description:
-  - This designer template includes the current status about the production process
+  - This template contains the status of two production lines in one hall.
+It shows the number of pieces already produced and how many parts are missing for the target quantity.
+In addition, the quality is indicated by displaying the number of misproduction.
 lang: en
 weight: 500
-isDraft: false
+isDraft: true
 ref: Production_Lines
 category:
   - Production